 Please see the recipe card for complete instructions and ingredient amounts.

-- Use a sharp knife to cut the squash in half, lengthwise (from stem to base).
+Step 1: Use a sharp knife to cut the squash in half, lengthwise (from stem to base).
 Start in the middle of the squash and slice down toward the base.
-Turn the squash around, and slice from the middle towards the stem.
+Turn the squash around and slice from the middle towards the stem.
+Scoop out the seeds and any loose, stringy membrane.

-- Brush the flesh with oil (season with salt and pepper if desired) and place face-down on a parchment-lined baking sheet.
+Step 2: Brush the flesh with oil (season with salt and pepper if desired) and place face-down on a parchment-lined baking sheet.
+Roast at 425℉ for 25-30 minutes or until tender.

-- Add the nuts to a non-stick skillet over medium-low heat.
+Step 3: Meanwhile, add the nuts to a non-stick skillet over medium-low heat.
 Cook, tossing occasionally, for 2-4 minutes until the nuts are fragrant.
 Transfer the nuts to a cutting board.
 Cool and chop.

-- Add the bacon to the warm skillet.
+Step 4: Add the bacon to the warm skillet.
 Cook over medium heat until brown and crisp.
 Transfer to a paper towel-lined plate.

-- Top the squash with pecans, bacon, cranberries, shallots, and goat cheese.
+Step 6: Transfer the squash to a serving plate with the cut side up.
+Top it with pecans, bacon, shallots, cranberries, and goat cheese.
 Drizzle with maple syrup.
 Garnish with fresh thyme leaves.

 As a main dish, serve one squash per person.
 As a side dish, one squash serves two people.
 If serving as part of a holiday meal alongside other side dishes, figure one squash for four people.